lbogdanskiDev/10xdevs-B2Proof/.docs/prd.md

 - Header and content fields are required
 - System does not allow saving incomplete brief
 - After saving brief receives "Draft" status
-- System displays limit exceeded message at 10 active briefs
+- System displays limit exceeded message at 20 active briefs
 - Content field shows character counter

 ### US-004
 Title: Editing Existing Brief
 Description: As a creator I want to be able to edit my brief to make corrections before or after sending Acceptance Criteria:
-- Ability to edit all brief fields in "Draft" status
+- Ability to edit all brief fields in ANY status (draft, sent, accepted, rejected, needs_modification)
-- Editing brief in any status resets it to "Draft"
+- Editing brief automatically resets status to "Draft" via database trigger
-- System displays warning about status reset before saving changes
+- System displays warning about status reset before saving changes to non-draft briefs
 - Preservation of all form data during editing
+- All recipients retain access after edit (no need to re-share)

+**Clarification:**
+- Creators can edit briefs in ANY status (draft, sent, accepted, rejected, needs_modification)
+- Editing automatically resets status to 'draft' via database trigger
+- Warning modal is shown before saving changes to non-draft briefs
+- If brief was "accepted", editing invalidates client acceptance (status resets to draft)
+- Brief must be shared again (status changes to "sent") for client to re-accept

 ### US-005
 Title: Deleting Brief